Tag Archives: edward gauvin

 This post contains affiliate links, which means that if you click on one of the product links and make a purchase, we’ll receive a percentage of the sale.
 Graphic Policy does purchase items from this site.
 Making purchases through these links helps support the site

-Review: The Killer: Affairs of the State #5
+The Killer: Affairs of the State II #5 shakes things up and will have you trusting no one

 Story: Matz